realworldocaml/book/book/scss/pygments/README.md

 The exception is `solarized-dark` and `solarized-light`, which are not provided by pygments.
 As noted in their headers, these files were obtained [here](https://gist.github.com/nicolashery/5765395).

+Variations of the above styles are suffixed with 2, 3, etc.